getsentry/snuba/docs/source/architecture/slicing.rst

 This is done with the `partition_key_column_name` property in the storage schema (we do not support sharded storages for non-YAML based entities).
-You can see an example of how one might shard by organization_id in generic_metrics_counters dataset YAML files.
+You can see an example of how one might shard by organization_id in metrics_counters dataset YAML files.

 Adding sliced Kafka topics